Allan Zeman: Background and personal life

-Allan Zeman was born into a Jewish family in Regensburg, Germany; and was raised in Montreal, Quebec, Canada, where his mother worked in a hospital.
+Allan Zeman was born into a Jewish family in Regensburg, West Germany, and was raised in Montreal, Quebec, Canada, where his mother worked in a hospital.
 When Zeman was seven years old, his father died.
 He started working at the age of ten.
 He dropped out of college, and by the age of nineteen, while working for a lingerie company, he had earned his first US$1 million.

 He made his first fortune by importing clothes from Hong Kong.
 He frequently travelled to Hong Kong for work in the 1970s, and eventually moved there in 1975.
 Zeman is married to Charmaine Zeman; they have two children: Jonathan Zeman and Marisa Zeman-McConnell.
 He speaks English, French and some Cantonese, and is a teetotaler.

 Career

 In 1975, Zeman founded Colby International Group to source clothing in China and export it to Canada.
 In late 2000, by now a much larger and diversified company, Colby was sold to Li & Fung Ltd., a major competitor.
 In the early 1980s, Zeman felt that Hong Kong had no western restaurant that suited his needs, so in 1983 he opened California Restaurant in Lan Kwai Fong, a narrow street in Central, Hong Kong.
 He bought the entire block in 1984 and thus launched his career as both an entertainment operator and property developer.
-In 2000 Zeman sold Colby International for $280 million to Li & Feng.
+In 2000, Zeman sold Colby International for $280 million to Li & Feng.

 Through Lan Kwai Fong Holdings Ltd, of which he is chairman, he drove the development of Lan Kwai Fong to be one of the most important bar and night life districts in Hong Kong.
 He is said to own 65 percent of the district's properties.